rdlauer/articles/blues/network-connectivity/network.md

 ## Cellular (LTE-M and NB-IoT)

 The two most popular cellular IoT technologies are [LTE-M](https://en.wikipedia.org/wiki/LTE-M) and [NB-IoT](https://en.wikipedia.org/wiki/Narrowband_IoT).
 At a high level, LTE-M is the faster of the two and compatible with existing LTE infrastructure.
-NB-IoT has a wider range, but requires hardware upgrades on your nearest cell towers.
+NB-IoT has a wider theoretical range, but requires upgrades to the equipment at your nearest cell towers.
+And unlike LTE-M, it doesn’t support devices that are in motion (i.e. no tower "handoff") and requires that devices are pre-configured with the proper frequency band.

 ![blues wireless notecard](notecard.jpg)